 An appeal is the request for review of a “Notice of Adverse Action.”
 A “Notice of Adverse Action” is the denial or limited authorization of a requested service, including the type or level of service; the reduction, suspension, or termination of a previously authorized service; the denial, in whole or part of payment for a service excluding technical reasons; the failure to render a decision within the required timeframes; or the denial of a member’s request to exercise his/her right under 42 CFR 438.52(b)(2)(ii) to obtain services outside the Coordinated Care network.

 Decisions for expedited appeals are issued as expeditiously as the member’s health condition requires, not exceeding 72 hours from the initial receipt of the appeal.
-Coordinated Care may extend this timeframe by up to an additional 14 calendar days if the member requests the extension or if Coordinated Care provides evidence that a delay is in the member’s interest.
+Coordinated Care may extend this timeframe by up to an additional 14 calendar days if the member requests the extension or if Coordinated Care provides evidence satisfactory to the Department of Health Services (DHS) that a delay in rendering the decision is in the member’s interest.
 For any extension not requested by the member, Coordinated Care shall provide written notice to the member of the reason for the delay.
 Coordinated Care shall make reasonable efforts to provide the member with prompt verbal notice of any decisions that are not resolved wholly in favor of the member and shall follow-up within two calendar days with a written notice of action.